Tanishasharma11/Mini-Project-04-Marks-Adding/README.md

 # Mini-Project-04
 # Marks-Adding
 ## Problem Statement
-Input file contain Roll numbers and marks.
+Input file contains Roll numbers and marks.

-Create output file that add all the marks.
+Create output file that adds all the marks.